 I think that there's also a decent chance that Alex just saw some comments the family had made in other media sources and realizes there's no downside to me just making stuff up.

-This story about this alleged The next time he brings it up on the episode, He's completely changed the story, even from the beginning of how he was presenting it.
+And it's interesting because the next time he brings it up on the episode, he's completely changed the story, even from the beginning of how he was presenting.

-And when he comes on Alex's show and talks about these personal consequences that he's having, You can't help but feel a little bit for it.
+And when he comes on Alex's show and talks about these personal consequences that he's having, he can't help but feel a little bit for it.

 And at the same time, I think more of my empathy goes to his girlfriend or his family who have to make that difficult decision of like, hey, we have a boundary and you've crossed it.